|

 or this pattern:

-In the next lesson, we'll learn about adjective clauses.
+In the next lesson, you’ll learn about adjective clauses.

 Next: Lesson Eight